Who Is a Family Scapegoat: Cause, Signs and How to Cope

 2. Intelligence

 Being on both ends of the intelligence spectrum can make someone the family scapegoat.
-This means that the family might fault someone who is too intelligent or doesn’t have the desired mental capacity.
+This means that the family might fault someone who is too intelligent or doesn’t have the desired mental capacity, because they’re an easier target.

 3. Role of the protector